top of page

 The auctioneer will call out the maximum (starting) price and then count down the price until someone bids and wins it.
 Should the minimum price be reached without bids, the game will go unsold and be returned to the seller.

 At the end of the auction, the team will tot up what is owed to whom, and those sums will be doled out to the respective sellers.
+Money will be ready at approximately 9.15pm (15 minutes after the auction ends).

 Buying Games

 First person to bid the current price wins the game(s).
+In the event of a tie, the auctioneer will reverse the bidding and highest bidder of the tied bidders wins.

 Please step up and claim your new game(s) from the cashier who will be handed the game(s) by the auctioneer.